zamanianlab/ZamanianLabDocs/docs/protocols/Parasitic_Nematodes/Protein_Release_Assay/Protein_Release_Assay.md

 20. Save the raw data by clicking the plate icon at the top left of the screen, Save As.

     a.
 Navigate to the date folder created above.
-Name the file with the date, and save as a Data Files (*.sda) type.
+Name the file with the date and initials, and save as a Data Files (*.sda) type.